SufyanKhan29/Pizza-Ordering-System-/README.md

 💡 Feel free to fork the repository, suggest features, or fix bugs.

-If you love this project, Give it a ⭐.
+If you love this project, give it a ⭐.

 Enjoy your delicious pizza experience! 🍕🔥